vialaky/points_on_map/README.md

 # Points on map.

-## About.
+## About

 This project was created to visually display points on the map.
-The coordinates of the points are stored in a text message, which we can receive from someone via messenger or e-mail.
+The coordinates of the points are extracted from a text message that we can receive from someone via instant messenger or e-mail.

+## Installation